weka/supervisord/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ochinchina/supervisord)](https://goreportcard.com/report/github.com/ochinchina/supervisord)

+# WEKA: This project was forked from upstream, to add stopretrysecs, so that
+# we will keep retrying to send the termination signal if the program does
+# not respond.

 # Why this project?

 The python script supervisord is a powerful tool used by a lot of guys to manage the processes.
 I like  supervisord too.